MrSachinGoyal/Healthcare-Data-Processing-Pipeline/README.md

 - Reads daily healthcare data from Google Cloud Storage (GCS).
 - Performs data validation and consistency checks on the input data.
 - Performs data transformations, including adding new columns (`age_group`, `is_senior_citizen`, `load_time`) and renaming columns (`diagnosis_description` to `disease`).
+- Cached the DataFrame after removing duplicates to optimize subsequent transformations and actions by keeping it in memory.
 - Writes the processed data to Google BigQuery.

 ## Apache Airflow DAG Script (`airflow_script.py`)